 Li-Ion has a few properties over NiMh in this application.

 - Long lasting – They can hold a charge about as long as a lead acid battery.
 If you have friends that come over once a month to play some couch co-op action.
 You no longer have to panic as all of your NiMh cels are dead .

 - Fast Charging – My NiMh cels can take anywhere from 5-8 hours to fully charge.
-The Li-Po’s in the configuration I have using a 1amp charge.
-This means we’re fully charged in about and hour and a half.
+The Li-Po’s in the configuration we have using a 1amp charge.
+This means we’re fully charged in about and hour and a half tops.